Quick Start

 is where the Scale CLI stores all of the built functions.
 This is where the CLI will look for

-functions when you run commands like scale run
+functions when you run commands like scale fn run

 .